andrewtong/ursa/README.md

 ##**So what are the consequences of this?**
 URSA is capable of running at fast speeds compared to various other string matching algorithms:
+Note times are registered as of the v2.0 patch!

 ```
 %timeit compare('The quick brown fox jmuped over the lazy dog.','jumped')